 Because of history and systemic injustices, many young people in our city carry much heavier loads than others.
-Youth of color, youth from migrant families, working-class youth, and LGBTQ youth, among others, are too often left out, pushed out, blamed, punished, demonized, ignored, dehumanized, and erased, then told that if they can't pull themselves up by their bootstraps, the fault is their own.
+Youth of color, youth from migrant families, working-class youth, and LGBTQ youth, among others, are often left out, pushed out, blamed, punished, demonized, ignored, dehumanized, and erased, then told if they cannot pull themselves up by their bootstraps, the fault is their own.
 Some youth-like black boys, who are six times more likely to be referred to Chatham County Juvenile Court than white boys-have the terrible distinction of being both scapegoated and erased at the same time.

-We recognized also that, given Savannah's history as a seat of slavery, anti-black racism remains embedded in our place, both at the interpersonal and the structural level.
-There are direct links between how our systems and institutions are over-disciplining black and brown children today and how those systems were designed to function at their very beginning.
-We can follow a trail of structural injustices-from slavery, to post-Civil War Black Codes and vagrancy laws, to disenfranchisement, to forced labor, to Jim Crow apartheid, to redlining, to the mass incarceration of today-that represent our systems' and institutions' ongoing efforts to shapeshift and adapt to whatever progress seems to be made, while holding true to their original intent to exclude and control black communities.
+We also recognized that, given Savannah's history as a seat of slavery, anti-black sentiment and racism remain embedded in our city, both at the interpersonal and the structural level.
+There are direct links between how our systems and institutions are over-disciplining black and brown children today and how those systems were designed to function at their very origins.
+We can follow a trail of structural injustices-from slavery, to post-Civil War Black Codes and vagrancy laws, to disenfranchisement, to forced labor, to Jim Crow apartheid, to redlining, to the mass incarceration of today-that represent our systems' and institutions' ongoing efforts to shapeshift and adapt to whatever progress seems to be made.
+All the while, holding true to their original intent to exclude and control black communities.